-- To continue to develop effective relationships between all stakeholders to positively impact on the ethos of the academy and wellbeing of pupils within the academy. - The academy seeks to develop its approach to wellbeing, creativity & engagement so that this positively impacts on the quality of education and overarching support to all pupils. - Achieve consistently high standards of teaching and learning. - To continue to enhance local leadership support - Develop cost effective curriculum design and collaboration which optimises opportunities for pupils and students and provides added value progress for them. - Achieve best value in service delivery especially where partnership working can add value

-Lent Rise School's vision statement is encompassed in three words: Learn, Reach and Shine
+- Achieve consistently high standards of teaching, learning and assessment, ensuring consistency of approach - To continue to enhance local leadership support - Develop cost effective curriculum design and collaboration which optimises opportunities for pupils and students and provides added value progress for them. - Achieve best value in service delivery especially where partnership working can add value Lent Rise School's vision statement is encompassed in three words: Learn, Reach and Shine

 The Academy's intent is for every child to learn, the implementation enables every child to reach their potential and the impact aim is for every child to shine!

-Lent Rise School's curriculum vision:
+Lent Rise School's curriculum vision.

-Intent

-At Lent Rise School our intent is to deliver a curriculum that supports our pupils with skills for life.
+Intent: At Lent Rise School our intent is to deliver a curriculum that supports our pupils with skills for life.
 We want all our pupils to be equipped for learning and to develop thinking skills to enable them to make good choices and to reflect and reason.
 Our pupils will work with ambition in a safe and secure environment and will be prepared for life's journey.

-Implementation
+Implementation: